evan-magnusson/rdd/README.md

 # rdd

 rdd is a set of tools for implementing regression discontinuity designs in Python.
 At present, it only allows for inputs that are pandas Series or DataFrames.
+Check out the tutorial [here]() for a guide to using this package.

 ## Current Features: